Visiting a patient

 Masks, gowns and gloves

 Violence and abuse

-All elective patients (excluding maternity patients) must register at patient registration (on the first floor of the Cardinal Carter wing) with your valid Ontario Health card and, if applicable, additional insurance coverage information.
+All elective patients (excluding maternity patients) must register at patient registration (on the first floor of the Donnelly wing) with your valid Ontario Health card and, if applicable, additional insurance coverage information.
 See frequently called numbers for more information.

 Latex balloons are not allowed as some people may suffer severe allergic reactions.
 Only mylar balloons are permitted in the hospital.
 Mylar balloons can be purchased at our gift shop.

 Cell phone use is not allowed in some patient care areas.
 Talking on the cell phone may also disturb other patients.
 Visitors can make phone calls in waiting areas, coffee shops and the Marketeria.

 Please inform your health care provider if you have brought any electrical appliances with you to the hospital (like portable devices, hairdryers and electric razors) to determine if the appliance can be safely used in your unit.